SelimAltn/Problem-Solving/Algorithms Level 2/problem #15/README.md

 ---

-### 🎯 Amaç
+### 🎯 Purpose

-ASCII karakterleriyle işlem yapmayı, iç içe döngü mantığını ve artan yapıda karakter desenleri oluşturmayı öğretmektir.
+The aim is to teach working with ASCII characters, nested loop logic, and generating incrementally structured character patterns.